SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 ## Claim
 So three things

-1) Chacko derives a sense of superiority and higher knowledge of Harvard
+1) Chacko derives a sense of superiority and higher knowledge at Oxford.
+He does not simply read at harvard, he "reads" — a